spatie/laravel-database-mail-templates/README.md

 `MeetupMailTemplate` extends the package's `MailTemplate` and overrides a couple of methods.
 We've also added the relationship to the `MeetupGroup` that this mail template belongs to.

 By extending the `getLayout()` method we can provide the group's custom mail header and footer.
-[Read more about adding a header and footer to a mail template here.](#adding-a-header-and-footer-around-a-mail-template)
+[Read more about adding a header and footer to a mail template.](#adding-a-header-and-footer-around-a-mail-template)

 We've also extended the `scopeForMailable()` method which is used to fetch the corresponding mail template from the database.
 On top of the default `mailable` where-clause we've added a `meetup_group_id` where-clause that'll query for the mailable's `meeting_group_id`.